AKFahim110/Personal-Portfolio-Desing/README.md

-Sure!
-Here’s a professional and informative README.md file for your portfolio project, based on the contents of your index.html and the repo description:

----

 # Personal Portfolio

 This is a personal portfolio website for **Adalat Khan Fahim**, created using HTML, CSS, SCSS, and JavaScript.
 The portfolio showcases my background, skills, experiences, projects, publications, and contact information in a modern, animated, and responsive single-page design.